-Most of the successful companies have a well-developed customer service system.
+Most successful companies have a well-developed customer service system.
 As it turns out - the use of customer satisfaction management tools in relation to employees can also bring tangible results.
 Companies that decide to take this step achieve unprecedented success - they multiply profits, areas of operation, and develop on many levels.
 Those that achieve above-average results have one more feature in common – they focus on the needs and experiences of employees.

 Customer needs vs. employee needs - why are they all important?

 No business can operate without two components - customers and employees.
 They are the foundation of any organization and directly determine its success.
 Entrepreneurs use multiple tools, techniques, and mechanisms to analyze customer experience :

 - Overall customer satisfaction level